 Law and Culture

-The Islamic law touches on virtually every aspect of life and society, encompassing everything from dietary laws and banking to welfare.
-Islam is the predominant religion in the Middle East, North Africa, and a large part of Asia.
-Sizable communities are also found in China, Russia, and parts of the Balkans and the Caribbean.
+The Islamic law touches on many aspects of life and society, encompassing dietary laws and banking to welfare.
+Islam is the predominant religion in the Middle East, North Africa, and a few countries in Asia.
 About 13% of Muslims live in Indonesia, the largest Muslim country, 31% in the Indian Subcontinent, and only 20% in Arab countries.
-Converts and immigrant communities are found in almost every part of the world, with approximately 1.57 billion Muslims.
-Islam is the second-largest religion in the world.
+Immigrant communities are found in most parts of the world.
+With approximately 1.57 billion Muslims, Islam is the second-largest religion in the world.

 The Bristol Context

 Around 31,000 Muslims are living in Bristol.
 While specific figures may vary, the Muslim population in Bristol is almost 6.6% as of 2024.
-The nearby districts of South Gloucestershire got 4500 Muslims (1.5%); Bath and North East Somerset got 1807 Muslims (1%); and North Somerset got 870 Muslims (0.6%) as per 2021 census.
-This number is growing rapidly due to new migrant families coming from Muslim countries and increased birth rate amongst Muslim families.
-These Muslims worship in one of the twenty-three mosques in the city, a partial list enclosed below.
-On the other hand, there are also a growing number of Ex Muslims in Bristol, who don’t believe in any faiths or only registered as a Muslim due to social and family pressure, but don’t observe it.
+The nearby districts of South Gloucestershire got 4500 Muslims (1.5%); Bath and North East Somerset got 1807 Muslims (1%); and North Somerset got 870 Muslims (0.6%) as per the 2021 census.
+This number is growing rapidly due to new migrant families coming from Muslim countries and the increased birth rate amongst Muslim families.
+On the other hand, there is also a growing number of Ex Muslims in Bristol, who don’t believe in any faith or only registered as a Muslim due to social and family pressure, but don’t observe it.
+Ex-Muslims criticize the fundamentalism and violence in Islam and stand for human rights.
+Muslims in Bristol worship in one of the twenty-eight mosques in Bristol, a partial list enclosed below.

 At the Harmony Festival, Cllr Tom Aditya mentioned that the Muslim population is a significant part of the city’s religious diversity, actively involved in various aspects of city life, including community engagement, interfaith work, and charitable initiatives.
 Bristol’s Muslim community actively participates in interfaith dialogues and initiatives, contributing to a more inclusive and harmonious city environment.
 Studies show that Muslims in Bristol fare well in terms of health, with a lower percentage having limited daily activities compared to the general population.
 This is partly attributed to the younger age profile of the Muslim population.